Best DJ Software For Beginners in 2024

 While the layout is a little cramped, the screens display everything you need to know about the current track that’s loaded.
 Looping is handled via a dedicated button, which can set a loop to a whopping 512 bars!

-The performance pad section can be assigned to several very useful modes:
+You can assign the performance pad section to several useful modes:

 • Hot Cue jumps to a specific predefined part of a track that you set up in advance